DTV96Calibre/pipelined-mips/README.md

 ## Design
 The processor roughly follows the Harris & Hennessy diagram shown above.
 Each pipeline stage is separated by pipeline registers which act as buffers between the stages.

+In the actual iVerilog code, each stage is encapsulated within a module (e.g. *mem_state* encapsulates the Memory stage logic).
+This allows for easier high-level wiring and readability that closely reflects the design paradigm.
+Each stage's encapsulating module contains the register bank feeding that stage and all the logic associated with that stage.

 ### Fetch

 ### Decode